And once again from Hayatop, the prestigious, frequently visited EIB building in Midtown Manhattan.

 Thank you so much.

-No, well, we'll hold that in abeyance.
+No, well, we'll hold that in advance.

 And I am a conservative Republican in the state of South Carolina.

-I am so conservative I'd make Bonnie and Clyde look like Dale Evans and Roy Rogers.
+I'd make Bonnie and Clyde look like Dale Evans and Roy Rogers.

 I got so infuriated when I seen and sit and listen to Henry Waxman, who reminded me of a woodchuck smiling through a picket fence, going after Clemens with just a travesty, never giving this man an opportunity to defend himself on the whole Democratic side, reminded me of an 1800s lynch mob.

-If this is the best that this government can do from the Democratic Oversight Committee and worry about steroid use based on a report by uh uh ex-Senator Mitchell, then we're in a world of hurt up there in Washington.
+If this is the best that this government can do from the Democratic Oversight Committee and worry about steroid use based on a report by ex-Senator Mitchell, then we're in a world of hurt up there in Washington.

-I missed representative.
+I missed that.

-I I watched I watched a little bit of this yesterday.
+Now, I watched a little bit of this yesterday.

 You have to understand why this happened.

-I mean, I I'm like you to see a congressional committee go after a private citizen like this, it's just infuriating.
+To see a congressional committee go after a private citizen like this, it's just infuriating.

-I mean these hearings never fed a hungry child.
+I mean, these hearings never fed a hungry child.

 No, they didn't.